Moving From the UK to Cyprus

 Working in Cyprus

-Salaries in Cyprus tend to be a little lower than in many other European countries; however, as the island has an attractively low-income tax rate, so your net salary is often higher due to the lower cost of living and low taxation rates.
-Not surprisingly, how much you take home all depends on your skill level, number of years of experience, the size of the company, industry sector, and location.
+The island has an attractively low-income tax rate, so your net salary is often higher due to the lower cost of living and low tax rates.
+Not surprisingly, your income depends on your skill level, number of years of experience, the size of the company, industry sector, and location.
 For example, a software developer might earn €25,000, whereas a marketing manager would expect their monthly salary to be in the region of €54,000.

 You can download the applications and find out more information about work permits and visas from the Cyprus Department of Labour website.